houseofbits/ci4-dataset-querying/readme.md

-**Test task of querying data from large dataset using CodeIgniter4 framework**
+**Example of querying data from large dataset using CodeIgniter4 framework**

 1) Start up
 (Nginx, PHP 7.4, MySQL 5.7)